renovate-bot/zw/docs/getting_started/02_overview.md

 zi light zsh-users/zsh-autosuggestions
 ```

-Explanation: Autosuggestions uses the `precmd` hook, which is being called right
+Explanation:

-after processing `zshrc` – `precmd` hooks are being called **right before
+ Autosuggestions uses the `precmd` hook, which is being called right after
-displaying each prompt**.
-Turbo with the empty `wait` ice will postpone the
+  processing `zshrc` – `precmd` hooks are being called **right before displaying each prompt**.

-loading `1` ms after that, so `precmd` will not be called at that first prompt.
+Turbo with the empty `wait` ice will postpone the loading `1` ms after that,
-This makes autosuggestions inactive at the first prompt. **However** the given
+ so `precmd` will not be called at that first prompt.
-`atload` ice-mod fixes this, it calls the same function that `precmd` would,
+This makes autosuggestions inactive at the first prompt.

-right after loading autosuggestions, resulting in the same behavior of
+**However** the given `atload` ice-mod fixes this, it calls the same function that `precmd` would,
-the plugin.
+right after loading autosuggestions, resulting in the same behavior of the plugin.

 The ice `lucid` causes the under-prompt message saying `Loaded zsh-users/zsh-autosuggestions` that normally appears for every Turbo-loaded
 plugin to not show.

-### A Quick Glance At [The `for''` syntax](Syntax#the-for-syntax)
+### A Quick Glance At [The `for''` syntax](../guides/syntax#the-for-syntax) {#a-quick-glance-at-the-for-syntax}

 This introduction is based on the classic, two-command syntax (`zi ice …; zi load/light/snippet …`) of ZI.
 However, there's also available a recently added so-called _for-syntax_.